Why Do My Leaves Have Holes

 Use these habits to reduce repeat symptoms and catch stress earlier.

-• ✔ Keep humidity and moisture more stable during active growth periods
+• Keep humidity and watering steadier during growth flushes

 Pro tip: A short weekly note on watering, light, and leaf changes is often enough to catch patterns early.